bruhdeep/Statify/README.md

 Statify is a music analytics platform offering personalized insights into users' listening habits and fostering a social community around music discovery and engagement.
 Created using NextJS, DaisyUI, TailwindCSS and MongoDB

+A Spotify account is required to access the site.
+The spotify email should be added to developer console so contact me on any socials in my profile to request access.

+## Live Site

+<a href ="https://statify.bruhdeep.me">Click here to access<a/>

 ## Run Locally